 The useful lives have been determined based on

-which are lower than those specified by Schedule II to
+variance with the lives specified by Schedule II to the

 usage of the assets.
 Estimated useful lives of the assets